OmkarV23/Beamformer-CUDA/README.md

-# Beamformer++: Beamform an image in less than a second!
+# Beamformer++: Beamform an image in less than a second on RTX 4090!

 ## Requirements